 Staying Healthy in Minneapolis

 Taste the flavors of the southern U.S., Caribbean and Mexico at Brasa.
-They try to source as many local products as they can and they always use 100% natural ingredients.
+They source as many local products as they can and they always use 100% natural ingredients.
 The star of the show here is their rotisserie chicken.
 Try it on one of their plates paired with vegetarian black beans and yellow rice, or get it in a bowl filled with veggies and spices.
-They also offer a vegetarian menu for the non-meat eaters.
+They also offer a completely vegetarian menu for the non-meat eaters.

 Local, organic ingredients make the food at People’s Organic high quality, tasty and something you can feel good about eating.
 Think salads that will keep you full for more than an hour, sandwiches loaded with nutrients and farm-to-table entrees like street tacos and grilled salmon.
 Plus, breakfast all day!